project-chip/connectedhomeip/examples/chef/README.md

 ```

 4. Run `$ chef.py -u` to update zap and the toolchain (on selected platforms).
-5. Run `$ chef.py -gzbf -t <platform> -d lighting`.
-This command will run the
+5. Run `$ chef.py -gbf -t <platform> -d lighting`.
+This command will run the ZAP
-   ZAP GUI opening the `devices/lighting.zap` file and will allow editing.
-It
+   GUI opening the `devices/lighting.zap` file and will allow editing.
+It will
-   will then generate the zap artifacts, place them on the `zap-generated`
+   then generate the data model artifacts, build and flash the binary in your
-   folder, run a build and flash the binary in your target.
+   target.
 6. Run `chef.py -h` to see all available commands.

 ## Creating a new device type in your device library